-Malaria is a serious tropical disease spread by mosquitoes.
-If it isn't diagnosed and treated promptly, it can be fatal.
+Malaria is a serious infection spread by mosquitoes.
+If it's not diagnosed and treated quickly, you can die from it.

 - large areas of Africa and Asia